arafeh94/localfed/README.md

 ## Federated Parameters

-FederatedLearning class requires different parameters to control the behavior of the running task Of these parameters we can list
+FederatedLearning class requires different parameters to control the behavior of the running task.
+Of these parameters we can list

 ### trainer_manager: